Rubinho12/ST558-Project3/data_channel_is_socmed.md

     ##   Weekend                137            180

-- From the numerical summaries, the results show that there is an average of 607 words in the content, an average of 6 images and 3 videos.
-The standard deviation of the positive words from the mean is 0.0169 and the number of links varies by a average amount of 167.
+- From the numerical summaries, the results show that there is an average of 609.6280672 words in the content, an average of 4.2901421 images and 1.1175204 videos.
+The standard deviation of the positive words from the mean is 0.0169597 and the number of links varies by a average amount of 241.08742.

-- The one way contingency table tells us that the number of articles published on Monday is less compared to the number of articles that is not published on Monday, 1358 versus 5699.
+- The one way contingency table tells us that the number of articles published on Monday is 337 and the number of articles that is not published on Monday is 1986.

-- From the two ways contingency tables, 536 articles are published during the weekend, but it is not on Saturday.
-The amount of articles published on Saturday is 380.
-A total number of 6141 articles are not published during the weekend.
+- From the two ways contingency tables, 137 articles are published during the weekend, but it is not on Saturday.
+The amount of articles published on Saturday is 180.
+A total number of 2006 articles are not published during the weekend.

 #### <u>2) Graphs</u>